 Candidates will give an account of the similarities and differences between the methods of government and administration of two rulers, referring to both throughout.
 The two rulers may or may not be from the same region and they may or may not have been contemporaries.
 For comparison, candidates may refer to the importance of legal reform to rulers such as Emperor Frederick I and Henry II of England.
 Both Emperor Hongwu and Genghis Khan established a meritocratic civil service.
-Basil III and Genghis Khan both strove to contain the power of noble families, either by the redistribution of noble estates or the awarding of positions of honour according to bravery and loyalty rather than hereditary title.
+Basil II and Genghis Khan both strove to contain the power of noble families, either by the redistribution of noble estates or the awarding of positions of honour according to bravery and loyalty rather than hereditary title.
 In contrast, there is little record of Timur setting up institutions of state as he relied on terror and military prowess.
 Both similarities and differences must be clearly indicated but there does not need to be an equal number of each.
-Candidates' opinions or conclusions will be presented clearly and supported by appropriate evidence.